 Remote workers struggle with different things than their workplace counterparts.
 For example, a recent study on remote work found that the top challenges of these workers are collaborating, combating loneliness, and unplugging after work.

 The “human connection” factor is a consistent theme in remote work lamentations.
 Physical interactions with coworkers are often underrated, but ultimately, we’re social beings and are hard-wired to connect with others.
+When working with others remotely, it's even more integral to connect with your team and build a strong remote culture.

 Practically speaking, workers that don’t need to be in a specific physical location are obviously a better fit for remote work, so information-based industries are often best-suited for this type of work.